Turmoil in Tijuana

-Fall 2012 Interim Update: As of mid-January, the US State Dept posting on November 20, 2012 remains current.
-Prior to our spring break trip in March we will have further consulted media reports and people of rank and/or having direct personal involvement with the security situation in Mexico.
+Spring 2014 Update: As of early March, the US State Dept posting on January 9, 2014 remains current.
+Prior to our spring break trip in March we have further consulted media reports and people of rank and/or having direct personal involvement with the security situation in Mexico.
 None of them presently indicate a deterioration in the relative safety level in the areas we work or traverse.
 We will continue to monitor developments, and be poised to adjust our plans as necessary.

 We monitor the US State Department postings and other sources for security updates prior to each large-group trip to Mexico, and update this page and our procedures accordingly.

 To supplement what you'll find below, parents, students and other interested parties can listen to a recording of our conference call held Tue 3/3/9.
 Although this event was hosted for the trip some years back, the measures put in place for that year, at the peak of the media coverage on this topic, have remained substantially similar for other trips.
 The 51-minute recording is in MP3 format, compatible with most computers and portable devices.
 After about five minutes of introductory comments including a welcome from former Dean of Students Jane Higa, Risk Manager Troy Harris gives a 15-minute summary of the college's primary decision factors regarding the trip.
 The balance of the program is comprised of responses to questions submitted by parents via email during the call.